barrettotte/fpga-dev-vscode/README.md

 - Vivado 2023.2+
 - GNU Make
+- GTKWave

 Verify Vivado is installed and its binaries (`xilinx/Vivado/2023.2/bin`) are in system path with `vivado -version`.
-Also, verify GNU Make is installed with `make -v`.
+Also, verify GNU Make is installed with `make -v` and GTKWave is installed with `wsl -e gtkwave --version`.

 ### Workflow